 You can continue to claim your child as a dependent on your tax return if he or she lived with you for a longer period of time during the year than with your ex-spouse.
 In this case, you're called the custodial parent.
 (It's possible for the non-custodial parent to claim a dependent child if the custodial parent signs a waiver pledging that he or she won't claim it.)

 If you continue to pay a child's medical bills after the divorce, you can include those costs in your medical expense deduction even if your ex-spouse has custody of the child and claims the child as a dependent.

-If you're the parent who claims a child as a dependent, you're also the one who can claim the child credit (up to $1,000 for 2017 or $2,000 for 2018) and the American Opportunity higher education credit (up to $2,500) or the Lifetime Learning higher education tax credit (up to $2,000).
+If you're the parent who claims a child as a dependent, you're also the one who can claim the Child Tax Credit (up to $1,000 for 2017 or $2,000 for 2018 through 2020, and up to $3,600 per child for 2021) and the American Opportunity higher education credit (up to $2,500) or the Lifetime Learning higher education tax credit (up to $2,000).
 The other side of that coin is that if you can't make the dependency claim, you can't claim these credits.

 You can continue to claim the child care credit for work-related expenses you incur to care for a child under age 13 if you are the custodial parent of that child, even if your ex-spouse gets to claim the child as a dependent.
 Put another way, you can only claim this credit for expenses to care for a child if you are the custodial parent of that child.